What is Arthritis?

 People who have injured a joint, perhaps while playing a sport, are more likely to eventually develop Arthritis in that joint.

 Carrying excess pounds puts stress on joints, particularly your knees, hips, and spine.
 Obese people have a higher risk of developing Arthritis.

 Treatments vary depending on the type of Arthritis.
 Arthritis treatment focuses on relieving symptoms and improving joint function.
 Surgery is only advised if all other treatment methods fail to work out.

 Medications used to treat Arthritis vary depending on the type of Arthritis.
 Commonly used Arthritis medications are analgesics, non-steroidal anti-inflammatory drugs (NSAIDs), counter irritants, disease-modifying anti-rheumatic drugs (DMARDs), corticosteroids, etc.

 Exercise can improve range of motion and strengthen the muscles surrounding the joints.
 Physical Therapy treatments can minimize the problems of Arthritis in life.
-At our Physical Therapy offices at New York CIty, Wall Street, Upper East Side and Astoria, we provide effective treatment plans well suiting your convenience.
+At our Physical Therapy offices at New York CIty, Wall Street and Astoria, Queens we provide effective treatment plans well suiting your convenience.